Skip to content

 Automatic visibility

-The @typespec/rest library understands the following well-known visibilities and provides functionality for emitters to apply them based on whether on request vs. response and HTTP method usage as detailed in the table below.
+The @typespec/rest library understands Lifecycle Visibility and provides functionality for emitters to apply visibility transforms based on whether a model represents a request or response and on HTTP method usage as detailed in the table below.

-See handling visibility and metadata for how to incorporate this into
+See handling visibility and metadata for details on how to incorporate this information into an emitter implementation.

 This allows a single logical TypeSpec model to be used as in the following example: